javierclb/tutorials/atom.md

 ## Some Useful Settings Choices
 A few choices to consider after opening settings with `ctrl-,`
 - Go to `System` and choose `Show in file context menus` and `Show in folder context menus`

+## Integration with GitHub Desktop
+A great feature in GitHub Desktop is the ability to open a repository as a project in Atom.
+- Go to a repository in the GitHub Desktop and hit `ctrl-shift-a`
+- If it does not open in Atom, you can edit the settings in GitHub Desktop by choosing `File/Options/Advanced` and choosing Atom.

 ## For Editing Markdown Files
 For editing [Markdown](markdown.md), you can get better support by adding in a few packages.
 For example, add the following packages